 Bookmarks in the Power BI service

 When you publish a report to the Power BI service with at least one bookmark, you can view and interact with those bookmarks in the Power BI service.
-For each report you publish, you must have at least one bookmark created in the report, before you publish, for the bookmark feature to be available in the Power BI service.
+When bookmarks are available in a report, you display the Selection and Bookmarks panes by selecting View > Selection pane or View > Bookmarks pane.

-Note that you must use the gray bookmark title bar to navigate through the bookmarks, and not the black arrows (the black arrows move you through report pages, not bookmarks).
+Use the gray bookmark title bar, instead of the black arrows, to navigate through the bookmarks.
+(The black arrows move you through report pages, not bookmarks.)

 Limitations and considerations

-In this preview release of the bookmarks, there are a few limitations and considerations to keep in mind.
+In this release of the bookmarks features, there are a few limitations and considerations to keep in mind.

-- If you add a visual on a report page after creating a bookmark, the visual will be displayed in its default state.
-This also means that if you introduce a slicer into a page where you previously created bookmarks, the slicer will behave in its default state.
+- If you add a visual on a report page after creating a bookmark, the visual is displayed in its default state.
+That is, if you introduce a slicer into a page where you previously created bookmarks, the slicer behaves in its default state.

-- Moving around visuals after a bookmark has been created will be reflected in the bookmark.
+- Moving a visual after a bookmark has been created is automatically reflected in the bookmark.

-For more information about features that are similar or interact with bookmarks, take a look at the following articles:
+For more information about features that are similar or interact with bookmarks, see the following articles: